 - Mark an additional 1" excess segment (to be folded under) onto each end*.

-*N.B.- Alternatively, just half an inch (0.5") of excess can be added onto each end, at the discretion of the tunic maker.
+*N.B.- Alternatively, just half an inch (0.5") of excess can be added onto each end, at one's own discretion.
 Both 1" and 0.5" measurements were employed on various screen-used tunic collars.

 The custom collar pattern piece is complete!